This site contains affiliate links. We may earn a commission if you purchase from one of these links. Learn more Here.

 History & Origin

-Leghorn chickens, though their exact background is not completely known, are originally from Italy.
+Leghorn chickens, though their exact background is not completely known, are originally from Italy (similar to the Sicilian Buttercup chicken).
 The Tuscany region of Italy to be exact.

 They made their way to the United States (Mystic River, CT to be exact) around the year 1855.
 There is some disagreement whether the White or Brown Leghorn first came to the United States, but in reality, the doesn’t matter much which was here first.